• Skip to primary navigation

 No prizes for guessing because you know the answer.
 The first thing we do when we have money to invest is look for the investment that has recently done well.
 AKA, past performance.

 Look, I get it.
 It feels like that makes sense.
-If you’re going to hire a contractor to remodel your kitchen, it would be reasonable to go look at the work they’ve done in the past and to expect that quality of work to continue, if not improve.
+If you’re going to hire a contractor to remodel your kitchen, it would be reasonable to go look at the work they’ve done in the past and expect that quality of work to continue, if not improve.

 But when it comes to investing, this does not hold up.
 Because investments go in cycles, looking at how things have done in the recent past leads us to buy high, which inevitably leads us to be disappointed, and then we sell low.
 And we repeat the process over and over and over.